|Tardigrades||Guided Research: Research Values|

 Results of Study

-Every time you turn on the news or pick up a newspaper or magazine to read, there is another story about the latest pending global disaster.
-Often based on current research, these stories speculate on Lichens, Tardigrades, and SO2, decreasing ozone, too much ozone, increasing levels of ultraviolet light, acid rain, habitat loss, loss of biodiversity, decreasing water quality and the effect of increasing human population.
+The question now becomes one for all of us.
+What do we do now that we have this knowledge about tardigardes.
+It seems like every time you turn on the news or pick up a newspaper or magazine to read, there is another story about the latest pending global disaster.
+Often based on current research, these stories speculate on global warming, decreasing ozone, too much ozone, increasing levels of ultraviolet light, acid rain, habitat loss, loss of biodiversity (organisms like tardigrades), decreasing water quality and the effect of increasing human population.
 All these stories create such a jumble of information that the knowledge can get lost.
 Instead, for most people, a simple message emerges; these problems are difficult to work on and appear to be overwhelming us.

 It is easy, facing this jumbled mess of information to have a dark view of the future.
 People tend to be problem-solvers who want to fix things.
 In this case we cannot help but wonder, what can one person do to fix these overwhelming, difficult, global issues?
 Faced with such problems many people have chosen to become environmental activists.
 Starting with the original Earth Day in 1970, they look to social action to cause change in the way human beings behave toward the planet.
 After all, who does not want clean water and clean air?
 The Clean Water Act and Clean Air Act were passed and the Environmental Protection Agency was founded.